Aedial/novelai-api/README_TEMPLATE.md

 You can contribute features and enhancements through PR.
 Any PR should pass the tests and the pre-commits before submission.
 The pre-commit hook can be installed via
 ```
-poetry run pre-commit
+poetry run nai-pre-commit
 ```

 ## Testing against the API
-To run against the API, you can use `poetry run test-api`.
+To run against the API, you can use `poetry run nai-test-api`.
 [API](tests/api)

 ## Testing against the mocked API
-To run against the mocked API, you can use `poetry run test-mock`.
+To run against the mocked API, you can use `poetry run nai-test-mock`.

 | :warning: WIP, does not work yet :warning: |
 |--------------------------------------------|